|1. Grave:||Amara War Cemetery||XIII. J. 12.|

 Awards & Titles:

-Family :Son of Mortimer Heffernan, of Lowesgreen, Fethard, Co.
-Tipperary, husband of Edith Heffernan, of 7, Brunswick Rd., Hove, Brighton.
+Family :Born Tullamaine, co.
+Tipperary, Ireland, son of Mortimer Heffernan, of Lowesgreen, Fethard, Co.
+Tipperary and Bridget I (nee Carew).
+Husband of Edith M.J.
+Heffernan (nee Close), of 7, Brunswick Rd., Hove, Brighton.
+Married at Allahabad, Ireland?

 - The First World War 1914-1918, World-wide.